gonzofish/talc/README.md

 array should use `<!-- talc:content -->` to output the value at each index of that array.

-For the special variable `files` (which is only available to an `index` template), Talc will provide all of the metadata and `filename` for each file in the array.
+For the special variable `files` (which is only available to a `"listing"` template), Talc will provide all of the metadata and `filename` for each file in the array.
 Those metadata & `filename` can be used as output just by referencing their variable name.
-So to output a list of all filenames and their publish dates, you could write an index template like:
+So to output a list of all filenames and their publish dates, you could write an `"listing"` template like:

 ```html
 <ul>